 I like to be surrounded.
 Even now, every day it's the same thing, we all eat together.
 Everything is mixed:people from the workshop, famous personalities, young people, old people ... it comes from my childhood and my education.
 I was raised by my grandmother in Tunisia, and her house was always open.The whole family arrived for lunch and there were always around twenty of us at the table.
 As soon as I moved to Paris, I reproduced the exact same thing.

 Azzedine Alaïa in his kitchen with marie-sophie Wilson and Farida Khelfa ph.
 Richard Dumas

 “It’s there in this kitchen that all of Paris dined, drank,sang, devoured and, above all, laughed.
 It was all of Azzedine’s Paris.
 People were chosen for their character, their background, their spirit, their humor and their outspokenness.
 The table overflowed with Tunisian cuisine, French specialties, and exchanges of secrets.
-We met his dogs, his dear dogs, sometimes bigger than him, Christoph, his painter companion, and alter ego, a model of Germanic distinction, interns from everywhere who would pay the price of his boyish and playful pranks, books, paintings, people from all over the world, the icons of fashion by the side of the petits mains – in short, it was a joyful mess in which we immediately felt welcome.”
+We met his dogs, his dear dogs, sometimes bigger than him (….) interns from everywhere who would pay the price of his boyish and playful pranks, books, paintings, people from all over the world, the icons of fashion by the side of the petits mains – in short, it was a joyful mess in which we immediately felt welcome.”
 Vanity Fair, France

 Soumaré, 2007 ph.
 Floriane de Lassée